hanabi/hanabi.github.io/Reference.md

   * Alice clues 1's to Bob, which introduces one card on slot 1.
   * Bob plays the 1 and it is red 1.
   * Cathy clues blue to Bob, which introduces two cards on slot 1 and slot 5.
-  * Normally, Bob would think that this is a *Chop Focus* clue, and play the blue 1 from slot 5.
+  * Normally, Bob would think that this is a *Chop-Focus* clue, and play the blue 1 from slot 5.
   * However, his slot 5 card has a negative 1 clue on it (from Alice's number 1 clue), so it explicitly cannot be the blue 1.
   * Thus, this must be *Focus Inversion* and blue 1 must be on slot 1.
 The blue card on slot 5 can be either blue 2, blue 3, blue 4, or blue 5.
 * Note that ***Self-Finesses* always take precedence over *Focus Inversion***.